 As you expected, a dry cappuccino is the opposite of a wet one.
-In this cappuccino, you will have less steamed and more frothed milk or foam.
+In a dry cappuccino, you will have less steamed milk and more frothed milk or foam.
 The size of the beverage stays the same as the terminology focuses on the composition of the drink.

-People who order dry cappuccinos typically add frothed milk or microfoam to form air bubbles, instead of it being steamed.
+People who order dry cappuccinos typically add frothed milk or microfoam to form air bubbles, instead of it being steamed milk.
 Microfoam has smaller air bubbles than frothed milk.

 Because there’s little milk in your drink, your espresso will have a bolder and more prominent taste.
 It’s a suitable beverage for people who like an extra punch or edge and don’t mind the bitterness of the coffee.

 You can make the dry cappuccino in several ways, each time changing the amount of steamed milk added to your espresso, and as a result determining how dry your cappuccino will be.
 You might want to try with different amounts to reach the most favorable taste.

 Bone dry cappuccino will get rid of steamed milk altogether.
 This is the boldest version of the cappuccino because you will have the strongest taste, flavor, and aroma of the espresso.